mendix/docs/content/web-modeler/consistency-errors-domain-model.md

 ## 1 Introduction

 In this document, we will explain how to solve the most common consistency errors that can occur when configuring the domain model in the Desktop Modeler.
-For more information on domain models, see [Domain Model Overview](domain-models).
+For more information on domain models, see [Domain Model](domain-models).

 An example of a consistency error is having the same name for two entities.